Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-Hiking For Her was asked to test clothing from Gorewear's Fast Hiking Collection and shares the experience with you right here.
+Gorewear for hikers recently came onto the Hiking For Her radar, when I was asked to test clothing from Gorewear's Fast Hiking Collection and share the experience with you right here.

 Because this technical outdoor clothing brand is well known in the runner and biker community, but is less well known by hikers.